 Silla originated in Saroguk, one of the mini states of Jinhan.
-It was established as a Kingdom in B.C.57 by the natives of present-day Gyeongju and people from other regions.
+It was established as a kingdom in 57 BCE by the natives of present-day Gyeongju and people from other regions.
 Those with the family names Park, Seok, and Kim acceded to the throne in turn.
 By around the 4th century, the Kingdom occupied most of the areas east of the Nakdonggang River.
 During the reign of King Naemul, Silla allowed Goguryeo troops to remain within the Kingdom to help drive away Wako invaders.
 It also adopted Chinese culture and civilization through Goguryeo.

 Unification of the Three Kingdoms under Silla

-Looking at Baekje, the Kingdom moved its capital to Ungjin (present-day Gongju) in 475, after yielding the areas along the Hangang River to Goguryeo.
+After yielding the areas along the Hangang River to Goguryeo, Baekje moved its capital to Ungjin (present-day Gongju) in 475.
 It strived to rebuild its strength to regain the lost territory.
 King Dongseong confronted Goguryeo by reinforcing the alliance with Silla.
-King Muryeong reinforced local control in an effort to lay the foundation for prosperity.
-King Seong, a son of King Muryeong, relocated the Baekje capital to Sabi (presentday Buyeo), strove to reform the ruling system, and regained control over areas along the Hangang River in an alliance with Silla.
+King Muryeong strengthened local control in order to lay a solid foundation for prosperity.
+King Seong, a son of King Muryeong, relocated the Baekje capital to Sabi (present-day Buyeo), strove to reform the ruling system, and regained control over areas along the Hangang River in an alliance with Silla.